 SafeWise is happy to release our 5th annual Safest Cities report.
+Here are the 20 Safest Cities in Kentucky for 2019.
 See if your city made the list.

 Kentucky ranks property crime its second-most concerning safety issue on our State of Safety report.
 That concern makes sense when you look at the state’s higher-than-average property crime rate of 32.36—the national property crime rate is five points lower, at 27.11.
 But the level of concern (57%) is slightly below the national average of 59%.